Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 The Problem of Sleep

-One thing #VanLife people are regularly concerned about is finding somewhere safe to sleep (for both your personal safety and the safety of the often expensive items in your vehicle).
 There are ways to cut costs and stay in free spots, like Walmart parking lots.
-But sleeping in a large parking lot under fluorescent lights isn’t exactly what many people who choose to live in their van envision for their adventure.
-Campsites costs, which typically range between $10 to $100 per night, can add up.
-Of course, you can find free campsites.
+But sleeping in a large parking lot under fluorescent lights isn’t exactly what many people envision for their adventure.

 The Savings

-Many people are attracted to the idea of living in a van for financial reasons.
-You can pay less than you do in more traditional living situations which involve rent, gas and electric bills every month (just for starters).
-Depending on where you live (in the United States or elsewhere), it’s hard to argue that van living isn’t a smart economical choice.
-Even with ongoing daily costs, you’ll likely spend less overall living in a van than you will for an average living situation.
+Depending on where you live, it’s hard to argue that van living isn’t a smart economical choice.
+Even with daily costs, you’ll likely spend less living in a van than you would in a dwelling.
 Much of it, again, will depend on the amenities you have available and the type of lifestyle you desire.

 The Difference Between #VanLife and RVs

-RV trailers tend to be bigger and more luxurious.
-They often have many basic camping amenities included in their cost, without the need for conversion (though you can if you want to get really fancy).
-Things like showers and bathroom facilities are typically standard in RVs, but not as often available in vans.
-Vans are also less spacious but allow for a little more travel ability.
-They tend to be smaller, so space is more limited.
-But that means they’re also a little more economical on gas and easier to find parking spaces in metropolitan areas.
+Things like showers and bathroom facilities are typically standard in RVs, but not in vans.
+Vans tend to be smaller, so space is more limited, but they're also a little more economical on gas, and it's easier to find parking spaces in metropolitan areas.

 The Difference Between #VanLife and Tiny Homes